fernandonobel/OneModel-matlab/README.md

 # Documentation

-ModelClass has a documentation placed in the following [link](doc/README.md).
+ModelClass has a documentation manual placed in the following [link](doc/manual.pdf).

 # General workflow